Springfield, Walworth County, Wisconsin

 Springfield is an unincorporated community and census-designated place in the town of Lyons, in Walworth County, Wisconsin, United States.
 As of the 2020 census, its population was 168.
 Located just northeast of Lake Geneva, it contains a mere eight streets.

+Geography

-Springfield has an area of 0.673 mi2, all of it land.
+Springfield has an area of 0.673 mi2, all land.

 History

 The community has a long history, dating back nearly two hundred years.
 Many of its early settlers are buried at nearby Union Cemetery.
 Some fought in the American Civil War.
 It was the home town of Assemblyman Thomas W. Hill.

 A few homes remain from the Victorian Era.
 Some are condemned and are considered unsafe, but others have been updated or renovated.